Have you ever made an “instant connection” with a place and left a piece of your heart there? We left ours back in Hamburg because it’s lovely.

-One rainy afternoon in Hamburg, San and I found this cute shop Pick n Weight where they sell premium vintage clothes, shoes and hats by weight.
-This store was very close to our room at Superbude St Pauli, so we went back here everyday.
+One rainy afternoon in Hamburg, San and I found this cute shop Pick n Weight where they sell premium vintage clothes, shoes, and hats by weight.
+This store was very close to our room at Superbude St Pauli, so we went back there every day.
 I don’t think you will ever be able to guess what we bought here.

-You can find vintage rock and roll tee shirts, 60s, 70s and 80s wardrobe, kimonos, hats, boots and so much more.
+You can find vintage rock and roll tee shirts, the 60s, 70s, and 80s wardrobe, kimonos, hats, boots and so much more.
 San and I bought Kimonos – not sure where we will wear them but I love them.

 Before you ask, no I’m not getting paid by them to promote their store on my blog.

 Along with Hamburg Rathaus and Rickmer Rickmers, St. Michael’s Church is also one of the most famous landmarks of Hamburg.
-This church has a tower that is 132 meters high and is visible from many parts of Hamburg.
+This church has a bell tower that is very high narrow and covered with copper.
+It is distinctive and is visible from many parts of Hamburg.